atrkhomeini/coffee-shop-sentiment-anlyzer/README.md

 ## 📖 Overview

-RasaKopi.ai is a full-stack web application designed to provide powerful sentiment analysis for Indonesian coffee shop reviews.
+SentimenKopi.com is a full-stack web application designed to provide powerful sentiment analysis for Indonesian coffee shop reviews.
 In a competitive market, understanding customer feedback is crucial.
 This tool empowers coffee shop owners to move beyond manual review analysis by offering an automated MLOps pipeline.
 Users can upload a CSV file of raw customer reviews and receive not only a detailed sentiment breakdown (positive, negative, neutral) but also AI-generated summaries and actionable business suggestions to improve their service and offerings.

 ## ✨ Key Features